statikfintechllc/WorkFlowRepo-Mirror/README.md

 > [!CAUTION]
 >
-> Just workflows, charts, banners, and traffic data lives here.
+> For these flows you need a Paid account and a Free account
 >
-> More as We Need them.
+> Just workflows for charts, banners, and traffic data lives here.
 >
+> Adding more as we need them.
+>
-> Clone/Mirror these flows in your own Repos to show banners and Graphs.
+> Clone/Mirror these flows in your own Repos to show custom banners and Graphs with live data.
 >
 > Just change Naming Conventions to align with you're Systems.
 >